 This form is your basic tool for entering college.
 It asks for a variety of information about you and your high school career.
-Colleges have either their own online application or use the Common App.
+Most colleges have online applications.
+Like many colleges and universities, Harper provides an online application form.
+You can access this form by visiting harpercollege.edu/apply